In this Article

 If an osmolyte such as betaine is present in the skin cells (or any other cells), the cells can attract more water and achieve a better cell water balance.
 This is especially good news for skin that’s become dehydrated or damaged by UV radiation caused by spending too long in direct sunlight without any protection.

-This has the overall effect of making the skin more hydrated by preventing water loss from the skin.
+Therefore, the main betaine skincare benefit is that it has the overall effect of making the skin more hydrated by preventing water loss from the skin.
 And as we know, hydrated skin appears healthier, more plump, has more glow and has a more youthful appearance due to the absence of fine lines and wrinkles.

 Without getting too scientific, betaine also has the ability to improve ‘tight junctions’ between the skin cells.
 These tight junctions are made of proteins and help to regulate the flow of solutes and water between the cells.